peakshift/bitcoin-ux/coinjoins/design-sprints.md

 #### Actions after Creation

-- Join multiple transaction fragements together
+- Join multiple transaction fragments together
 - Combine inputs from transaction fragments with the same base

 ### [Output Descriptors](../addressing/output-descriptors.md)

 ### Labels

+Labels are essential for coin management and selection — as they allow the user to keep track of who has observed a coin in their wallet but also when they need to grok the purpose of the payment for accounting or expense tracking purposes.

-- As with any payment some meta data to give context
+- As with any payment some meta data should be stored to give context for accounting purposes
+  - Who it was paid to / received from
   - What was paid for

-  - What was received
-  - Who it was paid to
-  - Who it was received from
+##### On-chain

+Labels are not stored on on-chain, they are usually stored on the device running the wallet.
+So this means if a user imports their seed into another wallet it would only be able to fetch transactions and not any of the off-chain meta data — **see address discovery**.

+#### Lightning

+This meta data on lightning is set in a description field of a BOLT11 invoice.
+These invoices are stores

+*NOTE: BIP21 has a message parameter, but most applications do not recognise this and only read the label.*

+#### Observers

+- Labels in coinjoin wallets can also be inheirted, so a coin which was received from Bob, that was partially sent to Malroy would have 2 observers as both parties now know of the coin histories.

+#### Memo

+- Labels are also used to record other details about a payment like a reference to an invoice.

 ### Rounds

+- ...

 ### Toxic Change

+- With fixed denomination coinjoins, you sometimes end up with change that is too small to be mixed in a round.
+- This change poses a problem because if you were to spend it, you will **decrease your privacy** because the transactions that created the change will now be linked.
+Note that this is also true if you mix your change with a mixed coin.

 ### Coin Control